Creating Timeline Animations

 To preview your animation, do one of the following in the Timeline view:

 - Drag the playhead along the timeline.

 To preview the whole UI, select the Live Preview button on the top toolbar or press Alt + P.

-To animate components that rotate around a central point, you can use the Item QML type as a parent for the rotating component.
-Then create a timeline for the Item and set the rotation property for the start and end keyframes.
+To animate components that rotate around a central point, you can use the Item component as a parent for the rotating component.
+Then create a timeline for the Item, and set the rotation property for the start and end keyframes.

 You can use the Studio components to animate the following shapes: